bennette/bennette.github.io/about.md

 title: About Me
 tagline:
 tags: [about]
-modified: 11-15-2013
+modified: 09-04-2014
 image:
   feature: sault2.jpg
 ---
 ###Academic
-I am a Ph.D student in Industrial Engineering at Iowa State University.
-My expected graduation date is May 2014.
+I am a recent Ph.D graduate from Iowa State University where I studied Industrial Engineering.
 My research focuses on the application of operations research techniques to data mining challenges.
 In addition to operations research and data mining, I hold an interest in the meaningful visualization of data.

 ###Personal Interests
 - Family